Skip to content

 Purpose as practice is the Spirit foundation of the Superhuman development model.
 It is the first of three process stages: learning as play (Episode 8), application as embodiment (Episode 9), and teaching as integration (Episode 10).

-We have watched this arc play out across our community hundreds of times now.
+We have watched this arc play out across our community hundreds of times.
 People move from "I have no idea what I want" to "I know exactly what I am building" in 90 days of daily cycles.
 Not because they found something hidden.
 Because they built something real, one honest entry at a time.

 The Stoics knew this.
 Frankl knew this.
 The centenarians in Okinawa, tending their gardens every morning without calling it a purpose practice, knew this in their bones.
+You know it too — you have felt the difference between days with direction and days without.

 The practice starts with one question: What is actually true right now?